HalFoxCZ/web_CMS/DOC.md

 If you want to bring back the group, just create new TOS with the previous group name. <br> It will again bring itself above the rest of groups content, but it will be on the bottom, <br>
-soo you can use that to your advantage and re-order your tos.<br><br>d I 'ain't doing a sorter for that when you can use this ~~bug~~ *feature*
+soo you can use that to your advantage and re-order your tos.<br><br>
+I 'ain't doing a sorter for that when you can use this ~~bug~~ *feature*

 </details>